klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 This section describes details of using the NK solver that are independent of which model the solver is being applied to.

-Most options for the solver and the application model are in a cfg file.
+Most options for the solver and the application model are in the cfg file.
 The default location of the cfg file is ``$TOP/models/$model/newton_krylov.cfg``, where ``$TOP`` is the toplevel directory of the repo and ``$model`` is the name of the model to which the Newton-Krylov solved is being applied.